bayyangjie/Data-Warehouse-Project/README.md

 3. Gold Layer: Contains business-ready data that is housed within a Star Schema in this case for the purpose of reporting and analysis.

-Data loading into the Bronze and Silver layers is done using Full Load in this project.
-Truncating and Inserting steps are also put in place to prevent data duplication each time the batch processing is ran.
+Data is loaded into the Bronze and Silver layers as a Full Load in this project.
+Truncating and Inserting steps are also put in place to prevent data duplication during each batch processing run.

 <img src="https://github.com/bayyangjie/Data-Warehouse-Project/blob/main/docs/Data_Architecture.png?raw=true" width="100%">